The Team

 CONSULTANT

 Jake Simon is a proud Worimi-Biripi man, born on Worimi Country.
 A multidisciplinary artist and creative, Jake is the force behind IYDA—a visual arts practice that seamlessly fuses traditional Aboriginal forms with contemporary methods, transforming cultural storytelling into bold, modern conceptual expressions.
-With a strong foundation in Communications and Marketing, Jake is a respected voice across both First Nations and LGBTQIA+ Sistergirl and Brotherboy (SB) communities, from Newcastle to Sydney.
+With a strong foundation in Communications and Marketing, Jake is a respected voice across both First Nations and LGBTQSB+ Sistergirl and Brotherboy (SB) communities, from Newcastle to Sydney.
 His work bridges culture, identity, and community engagement, creating spaces that honour lived experience while pushing creative and social boundaries.
 Jake has been involved with BlaQ Aboriginal Corporation since its inception, contributing his insight, artistry, and communications expertise to projects that centre queer Blak voices and lived realities.

 TIM LEHA (HE/HIM)